LUCASFRANKINC/LUCASFRANKINC/README.md

 ## Contributing
+This repo contains code written by me, without disclaimer.
+Feel free to use it/them 💯.

+Credit the work if you feel like it's worth ☕.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.